RodikaSokoliuk/MNE-Course/README.md

 # MNE-Course
 Welcome to the **Book: SEPNECA MNE-Python workshop** repository!
-This repository is designed to provide educational resources and activities for learners and based on a workshop organised by the SEPNECA (Sociedad Española de Psicofisiología y Neurociencia Cognitiva y Afectiva) at the Research Center for Mind, Brain and Behaviour (CIMCYC, UGR, Granada) in November 2024.
+This repository is designed to provide educational resources and activities for learners and is based on a workshop organised by the SEPNECA (Sociedad Española de Psicofisiología y Neurociencia Cognitiva y Afectiva) at the Research Center for Mind, Brain and Behaviour (CIMCYC, UGR, Granada) in November 2024.
+The workshop was hosted by Rodika Sokoliuk and Ivan Padezhki.

 ## Table of Contents